There’s a lot to consider when choosing a professional resume writing service.

 5) Will your new resume contain evidence-based results, not just list what you have done and what you were paid to do in your jobs to date?
 If that’s all your resume contains, it just isn’t going to make it in today’s highly competitive job market.
 Employers need to see results, and the only way to do that is to produce evidence of what you did, and the outcomes you produced.

-There are a lot of considerations to take into account when deciding who you will choose to put your career in the hands of.
+There are a lot of considerations to take into account when deciding which professional resume writing service you will choose to put your career in the hands of.
 Take care, and you’ll be on your way to a career you love.